aaronpwinter/ICS161PrototypeProject/README.md

 You can cancel the first punch with a jump.

 The middle of the screen is a placeholder "dummy", which the character will always face towards.
 This dummy does not react to player actions.
 You can jump over this to cross it.

+Some animations make the character move out of place from the camera (jumping punch [Z], hurricane kick [Z] & [X]), these were left in intentionally and mentioned in the prototype retrospective.